opensearch-project/opensearch-py-ml/_sources/cli/create_connector.rst.txt

     required_policy:
     required_secret:

 Note: The order of the fields does not matter.
-This template will only be used when users choose to create a connector with a configuration file.
+This template will only be used when creating a connector using a configuration file.

-**Field Descriptions**
+**Field descriptions**

 .. csv-table::
    :file: connector_config.csv